Jonasmortensen/jonasmortensen.github.io/projects/space.md

 I created this scene to practice making decals in Substance Designer.

 I modelled everything in blender and starting building decals for dirt and cracks.
 Even the broken wire in the roof is a decal and doesn’t rely on any geometry (it’s using using Parallax Occlusion Mapping to create the illusion of depth).

-For reference I’ve added a screenshot of what scene looks like without the decals: